alandefreitas/bibexplorer/README.md

 ### Packages

+Get the binary package from the [release section](https://github.com/alandefreitas/bibexplorer/releases).
+These binaries refer to the last release version of BibExplorer.

-You can download the [binary packages from the CI artifacts](https://github.com/alandefreitas/BibExplorer/actions?query=workflow%3ABibExplorer+event%3Apush) or build the library [from the source files](#build-from-source).
+If you need a more recent version, you can download the [binary packages from the CI artifacts](https://github.com/alandefreitas/bibexplorer/actions?query=workflow%3A%22Build+BibExplorer%22+event%3Apush) or build the library [from the source files](#build-from-source).

 For convenience, you might want to add the BibExplorer directory to "`PATH`":